meb-team/bioinfoscripts/README.md

 # Download
 while read file name url
 do
-    ## Uncomment the line with your preferred tool
+    ## Uncomment the line with your prefered tool
     # wget -O $name $url
     # curl -o $name $url
     sleep 2 # because it always better to let server rest for some seconds